Skip to primary navigation Skip to content Skip to footer

 The 28 Tram

 The most famous tram line in Lisbon is an attraction in itself, and if you have a Lisboa Card or a Day Pass, it’s free to ride.
 Remember that it’s a public transport used by locals, so give your seats to the elderly, if needed, and be patient.
 A good tip to avoid having to queue in long lines (especially in the Summer) is to take the tram not in Martim Moniz, but on the other end of the line, near the Cemitério dos Prazeres, where there are fewer tourists waiting to experience what has been considered “the most beautiful tram line in Europe”.
-And while you are in the neighborhood of Campo de Ourique, hands down one of our favorite parts of Lisbon, don’t forget to check out our Lisbon Market, Food and Cultural Walk that takes places around there!
+And while you are in this neighborhood, hands down one of our favorite parts of Lisbon, don’t forget to check out the best restaurants in Campo de Ourique.

 Gira bicycles